FluffynatorT800/AcademyDevOps/Dokumentation/AcademyDevOps.md

 A index.html file has been created in the folder resources/static. </br>
 In the next step the indexSripts.js file was created in the same folder. </br>
 This JS file contains the basic REST API to allow communication with the client machine.</br>
-The site gets every entry in the database, can add entries and delete them via simple html forms.
+The site gets every entry in the database, can add entries and deletes them via simple html forms.
 _________________
 SECURITY: </br>
 All passwords have been removed from the repository.</br>